Living in Eindhoven: Where to live and housing in Eindhoven for expats

 The twin towns of Son and Breugel are usually mentioned in a single breath, and popular with expats.
 Son has a pleasant old centre but the majority of housing is located in newer, greener (and more expensive) districts.

 Queen's celebrations in Eindhoven

-Get an idea about the city from the tourism board's promotional video on Eindoven.
+Get an idea about the Eindhoven tourism from the tourism board's promotional video on Eindoven.

 Find a home to rent in the Netherlands using Expatica's housing search.

-Thumbnail credit: Eduardo, Curt Woyte via English Wikipedia (Eindhoven centre), Rijksdienst voor het Cultureel Erfgoed via Wikimedia Commons, Iulianu via Wikimedia Commons (Eindhoven Queen's celebrations).
+Updated 2017 / Photo credits (CC-Licence): Eduardo (Eindhoven art), Curt Woyte via English Wikipedia (Eindhoven centre), Rijksdienst voor het Cultureel Erfgoed via Wikimedia Commons (Eindhoven Philips), Iulianu via Wikimedia Commons (Eindhoven Queen's celebrations).

 Comment here on the article, or if you have a suggestion to improve this article, please click here.